iacabezasbaculima/XamarinFormsWeatherApp/README.md

 [`<SEARCH_TEXT>`] is the input from the user and [`<API_KEY>`](https://developers.google.com/places/web-service/get-api-key) is the user-specific key which is required for each API call.

-# Using Google Places API
+# Using Place Autocomplete Data
 The API call returns JSON formatted data of five distinct places, for example:

 ```json